Role of the (co)supervisor(s)

 The PhD committee

-Within six weeks of receipt of the dissertation, the committee will inform you whether the candidate will be allowed to defend it.
+- Within six weeks of receipt of the dissertation, the members of the committee inform the secretary whether the candidate may be admitted to the defence.